cschalle/content/deployment/desktop/how-to-host-yum-repo-on-github.md

 	git remote add origin git@github.com:yourgitaccount/myrepo.git
 	git push -u origin master

-Once everything is important go into the github web interface and drill down in the file tree until you find the file called 'repomd.xml' and click on it.
-You should now see a button the github interface called 'Raw'.
+Once everything is imported, go into the Github web interface and drill down in the file tree until you find the file called 'repomd.xml' and click on it.
+You should now see a button in the Github interface called 'Raw'.
 Once you click that you get the raw version of the XML file and in the URL bar of your browser you should see a URL looking something like this:

 	https://raw.githubusercontent.com/cschalle/hubyum/master/noarch/repodata/repomd.xml

-Copy that URL as you will need the information from it to create your .repo file which is what distributions and users want in order to reach you new repository.
+Copy that URL as you will need the information from it to create your '.repo' file which is what distributions and users want in order to reach you new repository.
 To create your .repo file copy this example and edit it to match your data:

 	[remarkable]
 	name=Remarkable Markdown editor software and updates